lelaniparker/mern-frontend/README.md

 * **Lelani Parker** – [Lelani82](https://github.com/Lelani82)
 * **Tony Huynh** – [t-hnh10](https://github.com/t-hnh10)

+## Libraries Used

+CMP1043-1.3 Appropriate use of libraries used in the app

+### Axios

+Axios is a lightweight HTTP client based on the $http service in Angular.js and similar to the Fetch API.
+It allows us to take advantage of `async` and `await` because it is promise-based, this leads to more readable asynchronous code.
+It also allows us to intercept and cancel requests.
+Cross site request forgery can also be prevented using Axios as there is built-in client side protection.

+### React-bulma-components

+React components for Bulma allows for the implementation of the Bulma framework, compatible with most used React Frameworks, such as Gatsby, CRA, and Next.js.
+By using Bulma, the development team avoided the need to manually style the website with CSS.
+Thereby saving time and improving project management efficiency.

+### React Router

+React Router is a collection of navigational components that compose declaratively within our application.
+This standard routing library manages the URLs, allowing us to implement navigation through the React application with multiple views.

+### Chai

+Chai is an assertion library that helps us write tests in a more readable manner.

+### Cross-Origin Resource Sharing

+Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell browsers to give a web application running at one origin, access to selected resources from a different origin.

+### Express

+Express is a minimal and flexible Node.js web application framework that provides several features for web applications.
+Included in it are a myriad of HTTP utility methods and middleware, allowing us to create robust APIs quickly and easily.

+### Jest

+Jest is a library for testing JavaScript code.
+For this project, Jest was used to test the server-side back end.

+### Mocha

+Mocha is a JavaScript test framework running on Node.js, allowing for easy asynchronous testing.
+Mocha was used to test the client front end in this project.

+### Mongoose

+Mongoose provides a straight-forward, schema-based solution to model our application data.
+It includes built-in type casting, validation, query building, and business logic hooks.

+### Passport

+Passport is authentication middleware for Node, serving the purpose of authenticating requests.
+When writing modules, encapsulation is a virtue, so Passport delegates all other functionality to the application.

+### Nodemon

+Nodemon is a utility that monitors any changes in our source and automatically restarts the server.
+This has allowed us to save time by avoiding the need to have to continually refresh the server.

 ## Source Control Methodology

 PRG1006-2.1 Employ and utilise proper source control methodology